-Basin EX-4 ( $Q_5$ = 5 cfs, $Q{100}$ = 35 cfs) consists of 23.4 Ac. that is mostly comprised of tributary area off-site within the Sterling Ranch Master Plan.
+Basin EX-4 (Q5 = 5 cfs, Q100 = 35 cfs) consists of 23.4 Ac. that is mostly comprised of tributary area off-site within the Sterling Ranch Master Plan.
 This basin sheet flows in a southwesterly direction towards a natural ravine and then directly into an existing stock pond.
 A 24" RCP storm system was constructed with TimberRidge Filing 1 routing the release from this facility directly into Sand Creek, as currently taking place.
-Per the TimberRidge Filing 1 approved final drainage report (DP-21) the flows were determined to be ( $Q_5$ = 5 cfs, $Q{100}$ = 35 cfs) at this location.
+Per the TimberRidge Filing 1 approved final drainage report (DP-21) the flows were determined to be ( $Q_5 = 5$ cfs, $Q{100} = 35$ cfs) at this location.

 Basin EX-5 ( $Q_5$ = 4 cfs, $Q{100}$ = 21 cfs) consists of 11.7 Ac. of the remaining portion of the yet undeveloped TimberRidge property along with off-site future Sterling Ranch property.
 This entire area sheet flows in a southwesterly direction towards the secondary emergency access road up to Arroya Lane.
-An existing on-site stock pond currently captures this off-site tributary area.
+An existing temporary sediment basin currently captures this off-site tributary area.

 Basin EX-6 ( $Q_5$ = 4 cfs, $Q{100}$ = 14 cfs) consists of 5.7 Ac. of the remaining portion of the yet undeveloped TimberRidge property along with some rear yards of TimberRidge Filing 2 lots.
 This area sheet flows in a westerly direction towards the secondary emergency access road.
-An existing on-site stock pond currently captures this tributary area.
+An existing temporary sediment basin currently captures this tributary area.